HelloYeew/maisim/README.md

 You know C# ?
 You can try picking an issue up and make a pull request and we will review it.

-## Developping maimai
+## Developping maisim

-The following items are required to be installed on your computer in order to develop maimai:
+The following items are required to be installed on your computer in order to develop maisim:

 - The [.NET 5 SDK](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks) or higher
 - Developping for mobile requires a Xamarin installation, which ships with Visual Studio 2019+ or Visual Studio for Mac.
 - The use of a C# IDE (Rider, Visual Studio) is highly recommended to browse through the codebase.

-Getting started with developping maimai is as follows:
+Getting started with developping maisim is as follows:

 ### Grabbing the code from the repository